redmasters/zmk-config-dongly/README.md

 ## ❓ Troubleshooting

-This repository uses [nice!nano's](https://nicekeyboards.com/nice-nano/) for the split keyboard itself and a [Seeed XIAO BLE](https://wiki.seeedstudio.com/XIAO_BLE/) for the dongle.
+This repository uses [super mini promicro](https://github.com/joric/nrfmicro/wiki/Alternatives#supermini-nrf52840) for the split keyboard itself and for the dongle.
 If you do not own the same hardware, this repository will not work without any adjustments.